prashant-kikani/prashant-kikani.github.io/_posts/2025-3-3-happiness-is-internal.markdown

 Most likely, it won't be from those material possessions.
 It will come from watching your parents smile, seeing your kids grow, spending quality time with your spouse, or even just sitting peacefully with a cup of tea.

 These moments are priceless, and ironically, they are not expensive at all.
+This is the true <a href="https://prashantkikani.com/blog/meaning-of-life" target="_blank">meaning of life</a>.

 <br/>